 Anthony has written four very popular books, including the Eric Hoffer Award winning books, SECOND LIFE, SECOND CHANCE and VENDEKA’S CREED.
-His most recent book, RETHINK REDO REWIRED, explains how to use natural and non-invasive alternative treatments to awaken healing capacity and to treat brain injury.
+His most recent book, RETHINK REDO REWIRED, describes various alternative treatments that have been used by many people to help heal a brain injury.
 Visit the BOOK SHOP to browse and purchase Anthony’s books.

 2000 Courage To Come Back Award

 from the Centre for Addiction and Mental Health in Toronto.